 In fact, the Bristol Robotics Lab, born out of a partnership between Bristol’s two universities, is the country’s top research centre for robotics and engineering.
-Within this varied, active tech scene, skilled professionals are in very high demand – from DevOps Engineers to Data Scientists and Full Stack Developers – and can expect to be part of a vibrant community, alongside a slower pace of life and more affordable lifestyle that in London.
+Within this varied, active tech scene, skilled professionals are in very high demand – from DevOps Engineers to Data Scientists and Full Stack Developers – and can expect to be part of a vibrant community, alongside a slower pace of life and more affordable lifestyle than in London.

 *The information in this site has been retrieved from sources with gender binary data.
 We acknowledge those who do not fit within this rigid framework and understand there are many more gender identities beyond the binary.